mariamrifai/GiBUUr2023v2/README.md

     Editing the Job Card
     Note: This job card is only used for the r2023 release.

-        - **File:** `code/inputOutput/input.f90`
+ - !File: `code/inputOutput/input.f90`
     - **Path to input:** Replace `<actual path of $GIBUUDIR>/buuinput2023` with the actual path.
     - For testing, change the `numEnsemble` to `4`.
     - `version = 2023` (this is necessary for r2023 release).

-        - **File:** `code/init/neutrino/neutrinoParms.f90`
+ - !File: `code/init/neutrino/neutrinoParms.f90`
     - apart of the isospin T=0.
 Do not change other options for this namliset.

  - The seed (defined in the last line) is commented out in this job card, as GiBUU internally changes the seed for each run.
  - For other options, a comment has been added in front of the variable.

         The original job card can be found here: `release2023/testRun/jobCards/005_Neutrino_MINERvA-nu_with_inmed_switches.job`.
 Modifications in this job have been cross-checked by the developer.

         **Important:** For the r2021 release, do not use the same job card.
 Instead, use `numubarjob_r2021.job`.